imagej/imagej.github.io/_pages/scripting/javascript.md

 var ip3     = map( Math.pow, source.getProcessor(), 3 );
 ```

-Above: <b>beware</b> that parallelizing a trivial function like Math.sqrt will likely result in a <b>slower</b> execution, because of multithreading overheads and the extreme contention in accessing the same pixel array from multiple threads.
-Perhaps you want to have <b>two versions</b> of map: the simple and the parallel one, and use the latter for complex, heavy functions.
+Above: **beware** that parallelizing a trivial function like Math.sqrt will likely result in a **slower** execution, because of multithreading overheads and the extreme contention in accessing the same pixel array from multiple threads.
+Perhaps you want to have **two versions** of map: the simple and the parallel one, and use the latter for complex, heavy functions.

-For further ease, we could create a <i>show</i> function that avoids further repetitions:
+For further ease, we could create a `show` function that avoids further repetitions:

 ```java
 function mapAndShow(imp, fn) {